rollyourown-xyz/ryo-website-content/CONTRIBUTING.md

 # Contributing

-Thank you for taking an interest in collaborating with us on the [rollyourown.xyz](https://rollyourown.xyz) project and website!
+Thank you for taking an interest in collaborating with us on the rollyourown project and website!

 Your collaboration on improving, translating or extending our website will be much appreciated.